dbt-labs/docs.getdbt.com/website/blog/2024-10-04-hybrid-mesh.md

 Creating a Hybrid Mesh is mostly the same as creating any other [dbt Mesh](/guides/mesh-qs?step=1) workflow &mdash; there are a few considerations but mostly _it just works_.
 We anticipate it will continue to see adoption as more central data teams look to onboard their downstream domain teams.

-A Hybrid Mesh can be adopted as a stable long term pattern, or as an intermediary while you perform a [migration from dbt Core to dbt Cloud](/guides/core-cloud-2?step=1).
+A Hybrid Mesh can be adopted as a stable long-term pattern, or as an intermediary while you perform a [migration from dbt Core to dbt Cloud](/guides/core-cloud-2?step=1).

 ## How to build a Hybrid Mesh
 Enabling a Hybrid Mesh is as simple as a few additional steps to import the metadata from your Core project into dbt Cloud.
 Once you’ve done this, you should be able to operate your dbt Mesh like normal and all of our [standard recommendations](/best-practices/how-we-mesh/mesh-1-intro) still apply.